Hurricane Lee to rapidly intensify, expected to become major hurricane by Friday

 “While Hurricane Lee’s strength remained unchanged overnight, it is expected to start intensifying today.
 It could be a major hurricane as soon as tomorrow,” WFLA meteorologist Leigh Spann said Thursday.
 “The short-term forecast takes the system north of the Caribbean Islands, but the critical turn to the north is still days away.
 Until it makes that turn to the north, anyone along the east coast of the U.S. should stay aware.”

-The NHC said swells generated by Lee are expected to reach portions of the Lesser Antilles on Friday and reach the British and U.S. Virgin Islands, Puerto Rico, Hispaniola, the Bahamas, and Bermuda this weekend.
+Life-threatening surf was expected to hit the Lesser Antilles on Friday and reach the British and U.S. Virgin Islands, Puerto Rico, Hispaniola, the Bahamas and Bermuda this weekend, the center said.

-The swells are likely to cause life-threatening surf and rip current conditions.
+Lee is the 12th named storm of the Atlantic hurricane season, which runs from June 1 to Nov.
+30 and peaks in September.

+The National Ocean and Atmospheric Administration in August forecasted between 14 to 21 named storms this season, with six to 11 of them expected to become hurricanes, and of those, two to five possibly developing into major hurricanes.